samgoode21-hub/retail-assortment-sql-analysis/README.md

 - `users.age`, `users.id` — customer dimensions

 **Methodology Notes:**
 - **Revenue is defined as completed sales only.** Order status includes Complete, Shipped, Processing, Cancelled, and Returned.
-Cancelled and Returned orders represent roughly 25% of gross transaction value and were excluded from all revenue and profit calculations, since that money was never realized.
+Cancelled and Returned orders were excluded from all revenue and profit calculations, since that money wasn't realized.
-- **This dataset does not model promotional discounting.** Verification confirmed that `sale_price` equals `retail_price` equals retail_price across all records, meaning discount depth and promotional lift cannot be measured here.
+- **This dataset does not model promotional discounting.** Verification confirmed that `sale_price` equals `retail_price` across all records, meaning discount depth and promotional lift cannot be measured here.
 Analysis therefore focuses on category and brand profitability rather than promotional effectiveness.

 ## Tools Used